Senior Advisor - Strategic Engagement

 Tēnei tūranga – About the role

 The Senior Advisor (Strategic Engagement) role sits within the Economic Growth Programmes team at MBIE.
-The team covers a range of functions focused around driving the delivery of strategic projects and programmes under the Economic Growth portfolio – including the Government’s flagship Going For Growth Programme.
+The team supports the delivery of strategic projects and programmes across the Economic Growth portfolio – including the Government’s flagship Going for Growth Programme, secretariat support, and strategic business engagement.

-The successful candidate will bring their experience working collaboratively with diverse stakeholders, a good understanding of how government works, ideally some experience working with Minister’s Offices, and being a proactive, positive team player.
+The successful candidate will bring demonstrated experience working collaboratively with diverse stakeholders, a strong understanding of how government operates, and ideally experience working with Ministerial Offices.
+They will apply sound judgement, communicate effectively, and bring a proactive, positive and delivery-focused approach to their work.

 Ngā herenga – Requirements of the role